eprothro/perform-later/README.md

 #### Aliasing

-You may customize the name of the asyncronous entry point with the `as` option.
-One use case might be enabling asyncronous execution of methods that don't `raise` when they are unsuccessful.
+You may customize the name of the asynchronous entry point with the `as` option.
+One use case might be enabling asynchronous execution of methods that don't `raise` when they are unsuccessful.
 Most asynronous jobs are considered successful unless they raise an exception.

-The `:as` option accepts a string, symbol, or array of strings/symbols each of which will act as an alias for the asyncronous entry point.
+The `:as` option accepts a string, symbol, or array of strings/symbols each of which will act as an alias for the asynchronous entry point.

 ```ruby
   perform_later :do_work!, as: :do_work_later